In this Hello Bar Review, we will look at the key features hello bar has to offer, pros, cons and thinks you should consider.

 With business growth comes job openings.
 Posting a job opening can be costly and difficult to determine the best website to post on for your niche.

 Use Hello Bar to announce that you have a job opening and that you are currently hiring.
-Hiring directly from your website means you are getting applications from direct fans of your website.
+Hiring directly from your website means you are getting an app from direct fans of your website.

 Link to your careers page if you have more than one opening.
-Control how you see applications and apply spam filters to weed out robo job applicants.
+Control how you see the app and apply spam filters to weed out robo job applicants.